earmuff-jam/climate/README.md

 height="400px"
 />

-**PropertCo Application** primary purpose is to allow cross communication between property owners and renters allowing transparency between work and communication.
+**PropertyCo Application** primary purpose is to allow cross communication between property owners and renters allowing transparency between work and communication.
 Currently it is still Work in Progress.

 ## Installation Guide